tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 * Use DCR KQL Transforms to reduce noise being imported
 * Consider adjusting rsyslog.d conf for azure monitoring Agent
-* Learn facilities, syslog and the log files and how they work
+* Learn facilities, syslog and the log files and how they work and more importantly, interact

 ## References